 How Long Do I Have To File A Jones Act Lawsuit?

-Generally, an offshore maritime worker has three (3) years from the date of their injury to file suit against their employer under the Jones Act.
+Generally, an offshore worker has three (3) years from the date of their injury to file suit against their employer under the Jones Act.
 However, if you were working aboard a vessel owned by, operated by, or under contract to the U.S. government you may have a shorter period of time to file your lawsuit.

 Maintenance and Cure

 Many injured offshore workers are concerned about how they will support their families after a serious accident.
 Under the Jones Act, seamen are entitled to specific benefits if they are injured while working aboard their vessel.
 These benefits are commonly called “maintenance and cure.”
 A seaman is entitled to “maintenance and cure” even if they were injured in an accident that was their own fault.
-Offshore employers face stiff penalties imposed by the courts if they fail to timely pay these mandatory benefits when an maritime worker is injured.
+Offshore employers face stiff penalties imposed by the courts if they fail to timely pay these mandatory benefits when an offshore worker is injured.

 “Maintenance” is the money paid to a seaman for each day that he is unable to work because of an injury or illness.
 The daily amount is supposed to cover reasonable living expenses until the seaman is able to work However, you will likely be shocked by how low this number is in actuality.

 “Cure” is the obligation of the offshore employer to pay all medical costs incurred as a result of your offshore injury.
 An offshore employer is obligated to pay these medical costs until you have reached maximum medical improvement (MMI).
-An injured seaman is considered to have reached MMI when a doctor concludes that further medical treatment will not improve the injured maritime worker’s condition.
+An injured seaman is considered to have reached MMI when a doctor concludes that further medical treatment will not improve the injured offshore worker’s condition.